What is Vigabatrin?

 Introduction

 Vigabatrin (VGB) is intended for use by caregivers of infants (1 month to 2 years old) diagnosed with infantile spasms (IS).
 Commercially available vigabatrin powders require caregiver reconstitution prior to oral administration.
-This study compared the ability of caregivers to accurately provide a targeted dose of vigabatrin using a ready-to-use (RTU) vigabatrin oral solution (VGB-RTU solution) and SABRIL® (vigabatrin) powder for oral solution, Lundbeck LLC, (vigabatrin powder) without instruction from a healthcare professional.
+This study compared the ability of caregivers to accurately provide a targeted dose of VIGAFYDE™ (vigabatrin) ready-to-use (RTU) oral solution (VGB-RTU solution) and SABRIL® (vigabatrin) powder for oral solution (vigabatrin powder) without instruction from a healthcare professional.

 Methods